collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Write Permission and Collaboration Examples

+Think about the word "shared".
+A shared repository is typically found in an organization account where there are teams of maintainers who have write permission to the repos working on them together.

 Example: DjangoCon US Website Repo as a "Shared Repository"

 This year I became a maintainer of the DjangoCon US website, so I was given write permission to the DjangoCon US website repo.
 Along with the other maintainers, I can make changes directly within the DjangoCon US website repo (usually using a feature branch).
 I no longer need a fork.
 This is called the "Shared Repository" Model.

+The “Fork and Pull” Model is typically used in user account repos, because users come across repos they want to contribute to but don’t have write permission to it and need to fork it to contribute

 Example: DjangoCon US Website Repo "Fork and Pull" Model